drduh/macOS-Security-and-Privacy-Guide/README.md

 * [CISOfy/lynis](https://github.com/CISOfy/lynis) - Cross-platform security auditing tool and assists with compliance testing and system hardening.
 * [Zentral](https://github.com/zentralopensource/zentral) - A log and configuration server for osquery.
 Run audit and probes on inventory, events, logfiles, combine with point-in-time alerting.
 A full Framework and Django web server build on top of the elastic stack (formerly known as ELK stack).
-* [osquery](https://github.com/osquery/osquery) - Can be used to retrieve low level system information.
+* [osquery](https://github.com/osquery/osquery) - Can be used to retrieve low-level system information.
 Users can write SQL queries to retrieve system information.
 * [Pareto Security](https://github.com/paretoSecurity/pareto-mac) - A MenuBar app to automatically audit your Mac for basic security hygiene.

 # Additional resources